hdShang/arxiv-daily/docs/cs-CV/2025-05-20/papers/250514537v2-personalize-your-gaussian-consistent-3d-scene-personalization-from-a.md

 ---
 layout: default
-title: Personalize Your Gaussian: Consistent 3D Scene Personalization from a Single Image
+title: "Personalize Your Gaussian: Consistent 3D Scene Personalization from a Single Image"
 ---

 # Personalize Your Gaussian: Consistent 3D Scene Personalization from a Single Image